pretix/pretix-docs/docs/tutorial/continuous-operation/event.md

 For this tutorial, we want to create a shop for a museum that operates most days of the week for an entire season.
 Thus, we are going to choose the option "Event series or time slot booking".

-We are going to choose which languages to use for the event.
+We are going to choose which languages to use for the event series.
 By default, the languages we chose while setting up the organizer account should be active.
 We will activate or deactivate languages as needed.